WalkingDevFlag/Land-Classification/README.md

 The dataset consists of satellite images and their corresponding segmentation masks, organized into images and mask directories.
 The class definitions are stored in a 'class_dict.csv' file.

-I've used the DeepGlobe Land-Cover Dataset
+I've used the DeepGlobe Land-Cover Dataset.
+I separated the images in the `train` folder into 2 folders, `Images` and `Masks`

+Link to the Dataset -> https://www.kaggle.com/datasets/balraj98/deepglobe-land-cover-classification-dataset

 ## Model Architecture